 Even well-intentioned initiatives can fail if the approach is too narrow.

-Here are the patterns seen most often.
+Here are the patterns that are most common.

 Treating Rationalization as a Cost-Cutting Exercise